Ajanjul

+Etymology

+The name /ʽglgwl/ is of Aramaic extraction, meaning a "small calf".

 History

 The Abu Ghosh family took up residence in Ajanjul in the 18th century.
-The village is described as "an offshoot village of Bayt Nuba, from where they (the Abu Ghosh) controlled the Valley of Ayalon, including the important village of Bayt Liqya".
+The village is described as a place "from where they (the Abu Ghosh) controlled the Valley of Ayalon, including the important village of Bayt Liqya".

 In 1838, it was noted as a place "in ruins or deserted."